ErickJ3/ev/README.md

 A filesystem cleaner and disk space analyzer for Linux and FreeBSD.

-`ev` scans your system for reclaimable space in build artifacts, package caches, a.i model caches, browser data, and more.
-Then lets you clean them up interactively or in bulk.
+`ev` scans your system for reclaimable space: build artifacts, package caches, AI model caches, browser data.
+Then lets you clean up interactively or in bulk.

 ## Install